coltoneshaw/demo-kit/files/README.md

 ## Weather API

-The repository also includes a simple Go-based weather API in the `weather_app` directory that provides current weather information from the Tomorrow.io API.
+The repository also includes a simple Go-based weather API in the `weather` directory that provides current weather information from the Tomorrow.io API.

 ### Features